E-Statistics, Group Invariance and Anytime Valid Testing: Main Results

-If the right Haar measure $\rho$ can be chosen to be a probability measure, we can carry out the analogous computations to those made in the finite case of Section~\ref{sec:finite-groups} to conclude that $T_n^*$ is indeed GROW.
-However, it can be shown that the right Haar measure $\rho$ is finite if and only if the group $G$ at hand is compact \citep[see][Proposition 3.3.5]{reiter_classical_2000}.
-This is a severe limitation; it would not even cover our guiding example, the t-test (see Example~\ref{ex:t-test}), because the group $(\reals^+, \ \cdot \ )$ is not compact.
-The main technical contribution of this article is the extension of this result to noncompact \textit{amenable} groups, defined next, for which there exist \textit{almost right invariant} probability measures. \begin{definition}[Amenability] A group $G$ is amenable if there exists a sequence of \textit{almost right-invariant} probability distributions, that is, a sequence $\mathbf{\Pi}_1, \mathbf{\Pi}_2, \dots$ such that, for any measurable set $B\subseteq G$ and $g\in G$,
+in other words, $T^{M_n}$ is a GROW $\E$-statistic.
+A natural question is whether this same reasoning can be reproduced for infinite groups.
+If the Haar measure $\rho$ could always be chosen to be a probability measure, we could replace $\mathbf{\Pi}_{\mathrm{U}(G)}$ by $\rho$ everywhere in the reasoning above and conclude that $T^{M_n}$ is GROW in general.
+However, $\rho$ is finite if and only if $G$ is compact \citep[see e.g.][Proposition 3.3.5]{reiter_classical_2000}.
+This is a severe limitation; it would not even cover our guiding example, the t-test, because the group $(\reals^+, \ \cdot \ )$ is not compact (see Example~\ref{ex:t-test}).
+The main technical contribution of this article is the extension of the above optimality result to amenable groups (see Section~\ref{sec:intro-group-invariance}).
+Setting technical details aside, the core of the proof of Theorem~\ref{theo:main_theorem} is replacing the Haar measure above by a sequence of almost-right-invariant probability measures and showing that the $\KL$ converges to its infimum.
+Our arguments require the following additional assumptions.

-\end{definition} Amenable groups have been thoroughly studied \citep{paterson_amenability_2000} and include, among others, all finite, compact, commutative, and solvable groups.
-An example of a nonamenable group is the free group in two elements and any group containing it.
-A prominent example of a nonamenable group is that of invertible $d\times d$ matrices with matrix multiplication.
-Under the amenability of $G$ and our assumptions, we will show that, for the almost right-invariant sequence of probability distributions on $G$,

-where the last equality follows from the fact that $T_n^*(X^n)$ depends on $X^n$ only through the maximal invariant $M_n$ and, consequently, its distribution does not depend on $g$.
-From this, via Theorem 1 of \cite{grunwald_safe_2020}, the analogue of (\ref{eq:duality_achieved}) holds and, consequently, as in the finite case of Section~\ref{sec:finite-groups}, $T^*$ from (\ref{eq:papi_wijsman}) is GROW. \begin{example}[continues=ex:t-test] The group $G = ({\mathbb R}^+,\cdot)$ of the t-test setting is clearly amenable.
-The right Haar measure $\rho$ is given by $\rho(\sigma)= 1/\sigma$, and the rightmost expression of (\ref{eq:papi_wijsman}) becomes, with $\bar{X} := n^{-1} \sum_{i=1}^n X_i$,

-The expression (\ref{eq:ttesthaar}) goes back to \cite{cox_sequential_1952} who realized that it was equivalent to the likelihood ratio of the maximal invariant. \cite{lai1976confidence} already used it in an anytime-valid context (essentially exploiting that it gives an e-statistic).
-Our results establish, for the first time, that (\ref{eq:ttesthaar}) is also GROW and relatively GROW.
-Lai also considered putting a proper prior distribution on $\delta_1$; the same is done in {\em Jeffreys' Bayesian t-test\/} \citep{Jeffreys61, rouder-2009-bayes}.
-We return to this idea in Section~\ref{sec:comp-invar-hypoth}.